 You will not be able to take fulvestrant if you:

-Tell your doctor about any medicines, including over-the-counter medicines and herbs and supplements, before starting fulvestrant.
+Tell your doctor about any medications, including over-the-counter medications and herbs and supplements, before starting fulvestrant.

 US Food and Drug Administration

 Canadian Cancer Society

 http://dailymed.nlm.nih.gov/dailymed/lookup.cfm?setid=83d7a440-e904-4e36-afb5-cb02b1c919f7.
 Updated November 2012.
 Accessed October 6, 2014.

 Tamoxifen.
 American Cancer Society website.
 Available at: http://www.cancer.org/treatment/treatmentsandsideeffects/guidetocancerdrugs/fulvestrant.
 Updated December 27, 2012.
 Accessed October 6, 2014.

 http://www.ebscohost.com/dynamed.
 Updated March 12, 2014.
 Accessed October 6, 2014.

 Tamoxifen.
 American Cancer Society website.
 Available at: http://www.cancer.org/treatment/treatmentsandsideeffects/guidetocancerdrugs/tamoxifen.
 Updated February 11, 2010.
 Accessed October 6, 2014.